Thu Mar 18, 2021 | Alan Lefkowitz | Accounting, Construction

 Construction work-in-progress accounting refers to the record-keeping of all expenditures that accrue in constructing a non-current asset.
 An accountant will report spending related to the construction-in-progress account in the “property, plant, and equipment” asset section of the company’s balance sheet.

 A construction work-in-progress asset is any asset that is not currently usable, such as assets that are undergoing testing or that a company is building.
 Depending on the project’s size, construction work-in-progress accounts can be some of the largest fixed asset accounts in a business’s books.

 A construction-in-progress asset account records any costs associated with the project, including tools, transportation, labor-related to getting an asset ready for use, and materials.
-This expense information will help the accountant analyze if the project is being completed on budget and on plan.
+This expense information will help the accountant analyze if the project is being completed on budget and the plan.
 In addition, it will help keep the company’s books and records up to date and accurate for future audits.
-Once the project is complete, the CIP asset account will shift over to the appropriate property, plant, and equipment fixed-asset account that coincides with the construction’s purpose.
+Once the project is complete, the CIP asset account will shift over to the right property, plant, and equipment fixed-asset account that coincides with the construction’s purpose.

 Accountants do not begin tracking depreciation of construction-in-progress assets until the addition is complete and in service.
 As a result, the construction-work-in-progress account is an asset account that does not depreciate.